 The Fund's net asset value would be reduced following an offering of the Common Shares due to the costs of such offering, to the extent those costs are borne by the Fund.
 The sale of Common Shares by the Fund (or the perception that such sales may occur) may have an adverse effect on prices of Common Shares in the secondary market.
 An increase in the number of Common Shares available may put downward pressure on the market price for Common Shares.
-The Fund may, from time to time, seek the consent of Common Shares at price below the Fund's then current net asset value, subject to certain conditions, and such sales of Common Shares at price for Common Shares.
-These sales, if any, may increase downward pressure on the market price for Common Shares.
+The Fund may, from time to time, seek the consent of Common Shareholders to permit the issuance and sale by the Fund of Common Shares at a price below the Fund's then-current net asset value, subject to certain conditions, and such sales of Common Shares at price below net asset value, if any, may increase downward pressure on the market price for Common Shares.
 These sales, if any, also might make it more difficult for the Fund to sell additional Common Shares in the future at a time and price it deems appropriate.